nicolaegues/OT2_group_project/docs/basic_example.rst

 This starts with setting the experimental parameters and experimental response variables.
-For optimisation, the target experimental response, the experimental parameter search space, and a relative tolerance are also defined.
-The relative tolerance is set so that the optimisation loop is stopped if a measurement is close enough to the target.
+For optimisation, the target experimental response, the experimental parameter search space and a relative tolerance are defined.
+The relative tolerance is set so that the optimisation loop stops if a measured experimental response is close enough to the target experimental response.
 Note that the dilution agent should be entered as the first experimental parameter because the first element will not considered as part of the search space for optimisation.